raphaelDkhn/awesome-stwo/README.md

 - [Cairo](https://github.com/starkware-libs/stwo-cairo) — Cairo VM used for running Starknet OS, Starknet contracts, and general programs written in Cairo.
 - [RiscV](https://github.com/nexus-xyz/nexus-zkvm) — A framework for writing verifiable programs in Rust.
 - [Cairo-M](https://github.com/kkrt-labs/cairo-m) — A new zkVM leveraging M31 field to unleash the maximum power of Stwo for mobile proving.

+## AI

+_Projects using Stwo for in AI related projects_

+- [LuminAIR](https://github.com/gizatechxyz/LuminAIR) - An open-source Machine Learning framework that leverages STWO to ensure the integrity of computational graphs.
+- [Zunigram](https://github.com/raphaelDkhn/zunigram) - A STARK-based prover for proving unigram LLM-watermark detection using the Stwo prover.
+- [Freivalds-Stwo](https://github.com/raphaelDkhn/freivalds-stwo) - A STARK-based prover for proving matrix multiplication efficiently using Freivalds' algorithm.

 ## Circuit Libraries